ANCPLabOldenburg/megqc_documentation/book/introduction.md

 MEGqc offers 2 modules:
 - **Calculation Module:** It gives you machine-readable outputs (JSON files and TSV files) for every subject and selected `metric`.
+   - **GQI Module:** It provides the `Global Quality Index (GQI)` without re-running the Calculation Module.
 - **Plotting Module:** It generates detailed visual HTML reports for every subject and selected `metric`.

-Finally, MEGqc offers a general **summary report**, which consist of a JSON file for each subject and a TSV file for the group metrics.
-This comes along a PNG plot with the calculation of the `Global Quality Index (GQI)`.
+Finally, MEGqc offers a general **summary reports**, which consist of a JSON file for each subject, a TSV file for the group metrics and a PNG plot for the whole dataset.
+The summary reports shows the `Global Quality Index (GQI)`, a single overall estimate of data quality for each subject.
+If you want to know more how the GQI is calculated, [click here](./gqi).

 <br>